-Your sense of adventure doesn’t disappear just because you have kids, so why should your family holiday destinations be limited to the ‘usual suspects’?
+Your sense of adventure doesn’t disappear just because you have kids, so why should your family holidays be limited to the usual suspects?

-If you have younger siblings we will always look at allowing them onto trips on a case by case basis, depending on the activities on the trip and their ages.
-Please ask your travel agent.
+Our teenage trips have a minimum age of 11 and offer more active and challenging itineraries designed especially for older children.
+If you also have younger children, we will look at allowing them onto these trips on a case-by-case basis, depending on the activities on the trip and their ages.

 We try to accommodate all food requirements, so make sure you advise us at the time of booking.
 Although we endeavour to have alternative options available, it may be difficult in some restaurants to determine if foods are 100% allergen-free.
 We advise that you take the same precautions as you would when eating out at a restaurant in your home country, and maybe take along snacks that you know are safe as a precaution.

-There is usually always a vegetarian option available, and most picnic and buffet style meals will have lots of salads, rice dishes and breads.
-However, some countries do not traditionally offer a wide range of vegetarian options, whereas destinations like India or South East Asia in general both offer fantastic ranges of vegetarian foods.
+There is usually a vegetarian option available, and most picnic and buffet-style meals will have lots of salads, rice dishes and breads.
+Unlike big veggie destinations like India or South-East Asia, some countries do not traditionally offer a wide range of vegetarian options.
+Please talk to our travel experts if in doubt.

 Swimming is always a big draw for kids, so we try to use hotels with pools where possible.
-Depending on how far off the beaten track the itinerary wanders, there may not be hotels with pools in the vicinity, but there may be freshwater lake or tropical bays to take a dip in instead.
+Depending on how far off the beaten track the itinerary wanders, there may not be hotels with pools nearby, but we’ll try to find you a freshwater lake or secluded beach where you can cool off.

 As the dynamic of the kids’ group evolves, you may find that they want to share rooms with their friends instead of siblings etc. Once keys have been allocated, we are happy for parents to decide on the rooming arrangements of the kids as they feel suitable.